tarantool/doc/doc/reference/reference_rock/shard.rst

                  Example: Shard, Scaling Out
 =====================================================================

-There are two shards, and each shard contains one replica.
+There are two shards, and each shard contains one replicated data copy.
 This requires two nodes.
 In real life the two nodes would be two computers, but for this illustration the requirement is merely: start two shells, which we'll call Terminal#1 and Terminal #2.